 Colonial Beach became the first town in Virginia to allow golf carts on public streets for use other than riding around on the paths at a course.
 They are a great way to get around the area and it is easy to find parking because they are compact.

 These fun vehicles used to be rented for many years from Metro on Washington Avenue but that building was sold and is now River Gym.
-Custom Cartz and the Beach Service Center, both on Colonial Avenue rent them currently.
-In May of 2021, T and T Golf Cart Rental and Sales opened up at 500 Colonial Ave.
+Custom Cartz on Colonial Avenue rent them currently.
+In May of 2021, T and T Golf Carts Rental and Sales opened up at 500 Colonial Ave.
 540-280-7009 tandtcarts.com

 They can run on either gasoline or electric power and can be outfitted with zippered doors in the colder months.
 There are many custom-made carts in our area.
 Some are made to look like miniature vehicles, some have colorful wraps and there are annual parades to show them off.